-Over the next six seasons, Horner built Arden into a racing powerhouse, with the young team owner guiding his squad to three Drivers' and Team Championships in succession.
-It was a remarkable record that brought him to the attention of Red Bull owner Dietrich Mateschitz, and when the drinks company took the radical step of setting up its own Formula One team for the 2005 season, it turned to Horner to run the operation.
+He guided the squad to three consecutive Drivers' and Team Championships, a record remarkable enough to bring him to the attention of Red Bull owner Dietrich Mateschitz, and when the drinks company took the radical step of setting up its own Formula One team for the 2005 season, it turned to Horner to run the operation.

-The recruitment of Adrian Newey as Chief Technical Officer was the most obvious coup, but the policy of placing the right people in the right positions was applied across the team, and over the course of four seasons the team began to coalesce into a force capable of challenging for major honours.
+Over the next four seasons, Horner worked assiduously to assemble a team capable of challenging for major honours.
+The recruitment of Adrian Newey as Chief Technical Officer was the most obvious coup, but the policy of placing the right people in the right positions was applied across the team, and by the start of the 2009 campaign the team was ideally placed to make a serious challenge.

-The first came in 2009, with the team taking its first win, and it's first 1-2 victory, at the Chinese Grand Prix.
+The team took its first win, and it's first 1-2 victory, at the Chinese Grand Prix in 2009.
 From there the floodgates opened.
 Six wins and second place in the Constructors' Championship in 2009 became nine victories and Team and Drivers' title winners in 2010.
 Three more double crowns followed over the next three campaigns, putting the team in an exclusive club of just three teams to take four or more constructors' titles consecutively.